airbnb/epoxy-ios/CONTRIBUTING.md

 # Contributing

 Pull requests are welcome!
 We'd love help improving this library.
 To contribute first fork this repository and create your branch from `master`.
-Then open a PR and propose the rule following the structure below.
+Then open a pull request when you're ready to submit your change for review.

 If you have a feature request or bug, please open a new [issue](https://github.com/airbnb/epoxy-ios/issues) so we can track it.